JJ Giltinan International Trophy: Modern rules are instated

-Despite winning three of the seven races, AMP Centrepoints victory was hard-fought with only 4.1 points separating the top three place getters in a very strong international fleet.
+Despite winning three of the seven races, AMP Centrepoints victory was close with only 4.1 points separating the top three place getters in a very strong international fleet.
 There were also many anxious moments for Winning and his crew as they had to survive the re-opening of an earlier protest on the morning of the last race.

 John Harris, who was runner up to Trevor Barnabas in 1998, became the youngest skipper for several years to take out the Giltinan Championship when, at the age of 24 years, he steered Rag & Famish Hotel to a narrow victory in 2001.
-Harris and his crew won a thrilling last race in front of the largest spectator fleet since the 1980s to secure the title.
+Harris and his crew won their last race in front of the largest spectator fleet since the 1980s to secure the title.

 Howie Hamlin became the second northern hemisphere and first US skipper to win the Giltinan Championship when he led an all-US team to victory on board General Electric-US Challenge in 2002.
 The win was far from clear cut in a regatta of changing fortunes and the final result had everyone struggling with mathematics on the finishing line of the last race to determine the overall winner.
 The outcome saw Hamlin take the title by two points from defending champion John Harris (Rag & Famish Hotel).

 The 2003 regatta provided the closest racing in the history of the championship and even the final result surprised the winner, defending champion Howie Hamlin.

 Hamlin (General Electric/US Challenge) went into the last race trailing Rob Greenhalgh (RMW Marine).
 GE/US needed to win or finish second and hope that the very fast and consistent RMW Marine would finish an unlikely worse than fifth.
 RMW was ahead of GE/US early in the race, was still fourth at the final leeward mark and looked to have the title won.

 Unfortunately for Greenhalgh, RMW was on the wrong side of a wind shift and was passed by two competitors on the last beat and finished sixth, while Hamlin brought GE/US home in second place behind Tony Hannan's Total Recall.
 Hamlin returned to shore believing he had not won the title and took a lot of convincing by officials who showed him the final pointscore which gave him a 0.35 points victory.

 While the northern hemisphere run of consecutive victories was extended to three in 2004, the result was totally unlike the previous two regattas when the UK champion Rob Greenhalgh (RMW Marine) was dominant with four race wins and two second placings.
 RMWs average winning margin was also a healthy two minutes.